 We were curious.
 Our curiosity was not limited, but was as wide and horizonless as that of Darwin or Agassiz or Linnaeus or Pliny.
 We wanted to see everything our eyes would accommodate, to think what we could, and, out of our seeing and thinking, to build some kind of structure in modeled imitation of the observed reality.
 John Steinbeck and Ed Ricketts, Sea of Cortez

-At the Western Flyer Foundation, we believe that the best education is hands-on, curiosity-driven, and grounded in real-world experience.
-That’s why our research and education programs are deeply intertwined.
-Students don’t just learn about ocean science—they participate in it.
-Scientists don’t just collect data—they mentor the next generation.
+At the Western Flyer Foundation, we believe the best education is hands-on, curiosity-driven, and grounded in real-world experience.
+That’s why our research and education programs are deeply connected.
+Students don’t just learn about ocean science — they take part in it.
+Scientists don’t just collect data — they mentor the next generation.

-While most of our programs take place in and around Monterey Bay, the Flyer also travels.
-In spring 2025, we’ll retrace the historic voyage to the Gulf of California, with plans to return every other year.
+While most of our programs take place in and around Monterey Bay (8-10 months per year), the Flyer also travels.
+In spring 2025, we retraced the historic voyage to the Gulf of California, bringing our programs to students in rural coastal towns, with plans to return every other year.
 In future seasons, we’ll sail north to the Pacific Northwest.
 Wherever we go, we collaborate with local educators, artists, students, and scientists to co-create place-based learning experiences rooted in curiosity, respect, and discovery.

 Programs That Stir Curiosity

-Developed in partnership with the Naval Postgraduate School and Stanford’s Hopkins Marine Station, this college-level program invites students to collect and analyze scientifically valuable data aboard the Western Flyer.
+Developed in partnership with the Naval Postgraduate School and Stanford’s Hopkins Marine Station, this program invites college and high school students to collect and analyze scientifically valuable data aboard the Western Flyer.
 Lessons are tailored by instructors and include at-sea research and mentoring from working scientists.
 Learn more about our oceanography program in this video produced by Stanford.

 Docked Program